 ATMVP modification: use fixed subblock size 8x8 for ATMVP (L0198, L0468, L0104, possibly some others).
 Currently we’re adaptively using 4x4 or 8x8 subblock size, but this has no benefit.
 Decision: Agreed (approx. no coding efficiency impact).

 In the plenary, it was noted that deblocking for ATMVP only applies to 8x8 CU boundaries, so the subblock boundaries are not deblocked.
 It was said that deblocking is applied to 8x8 boundaries for affine prediction, but another participant said this was not the case.
 It was noted that the residual transform is applied across subblock boundaries, and suggested that the deblocking should depend on whether there is a residual and perhaps whether it has non-DC coefficients.
 It was commented that CE11.3.2 proposed applying deblocking at ATMVP subblock boundaries.
 It was agreed that we need to add text for deblocking into the draft text.
 Decision: It was agreed that the draft spec will say deblocking is applied only at 8x8 grid-aligned TU boundaries and when there is no residual, deblocking is applied if there is a motion vector difference above the threshold on an 8x8 grid-aligned position.
 The software needs to be checked to ensure that this is what it is doing too.
 Further study of these interactions is needed.
-Revisit after deblocking BoG.
+The deblocking BoG met later to address details.

 ATMVP modification: restrict ATMVP mode to CUs of which both the width and height are larger than or equal to 8 (L0055), note that this is already a part of 4.2.8 which had been adopted.
 Decision: Agreed (approx. no coding efficiency impact).